thisispalash/tampopo/README.md

 ## Network Information

 tampopo consists of three networks - i. the default `mainchain` where all the action happens; ii. a `draftchain` for storytellers to get some feedback on their stories prior to publishing; and iii. a `hidechain` for permissioned access to a story, ie, invite-only story views for more sensitive content.
-Each chain uses a different Ethereum chain (such as `homestead`, `ropsten`, etc.) for their unique capabilities, as explained further;
+Each chain uses a different Ethereum chain (such as `mainnet`, `ropsten`, etc.) for their unique capabilities, as explained further;

 **mainchain** This is the default chain for the network, running as a layer-2 chain on the main Ethereum Network (`mainnet`).
 A bunch of smart contracts help peg the value of `tP` tokens to ether, and thus real-world* value.
 Every public story that is publised to the network resides as a story hash on this chain.